jirkapok/GasPlanner/doc/roadmap.md

 * Main menu overlaps the tabs, when text is wrapped on two rows (and some other responsiveness glitches)
 * Loading of simple dive URL with segment shorter than 60 seconds (simple dive to 15 m) shows no validation issue
 * Air breaks result in overlapping gas switch text in profile chart
-* Gas consumption calculates duplicate gas reserve for deco tanks

 ## Improvements / Features

-* Fix PWA support for iPhone (offline mode and Add to Home screen)
 * Gas consumption:
+    * Gas consumption calculates duplicate gas reserve for deco tanks
     * Clarify: Dive to 30 m in extended view and reduce depth on second segment to 29 m - reserve is 200 b, should be around 80
     * Clarify another test case: https://dugong.online/?t=1-24-0-200-0.209-0,2-11.1-0-200-0.5-0&de=0-50-168-1,50-50-900-1&di=20&o=0,9,6,3,3,18,2,0.85,0.4,3,1.6,30,1.4,10,1,1,0,2,1&ao=1,0
     * Restore 1/2 and 1/3 reserve strategies